-Ordinary High Water Mark (OHWM) - The term "ordinary high water mark" is defined at 33 CFR § 328.3(e)
+Ordinary High Water Mark (OHWM) - The term "Ordinary High Water Mark" is defined at 33 CFR § 328.3(c)(7)

-Overall Project - The overall project, for purposes of PASPGP-7, includes all regulated activities that are reasonably related and necessary to accomplish the project purpose, including those activities that may occur in the reasonably foreseeable future.
-Linear projects may be composed of more than one "single and complete project" but require disclosure of all impacts to aquatic resources necessary to accomplish the overall project's purpose.
+Overall Project - The Overall Project includes all regulated activities that are reasonably related and necessary to accomplish the project purpose, including those activities that may occur in the reasonably foreseeable future.
+All impacts to aquatic resources associated with an Overall Project necessary to accomplish the project purpose must be disclosed.